 Forensic Scientist Kaipūtaiao Taihara

-Forensic scientists apply scientific knowledge and skills to investigating crimes and helping the police find or eliminate crime suspects.
-They may also do research into developing or improving forensic techniques.
+Forensic scientists apply scientific knowledge and skills to investigate crimes and help the police find or eliminate crime suspects.
+They may research developing or improving forensic techniques.

 Forensic scientists may do some or all of the following: